 Connecticut seeks advice from the two federally-recognized tribes in Connecticut, the Mashantucket Pequot Tribal Nation and the Mohegan Tribe, through periodic meetings with tribal health representatives and by ongoing written/electronic communications.
 Prior to submission of a State Plan Amendment, waiver, waiver amendment, or demonstration project proposal submitted to CMS, the Department of Social Services (DSS), which is Connecticut's single state Medicaid agency, sends a copy of the public notice to both tribes by email.
 If the submission does not require public notice, DSS sends a brief summary of the proposed change to both tribes, again, via email.

-On May 20, 2019, DSS sent notification to tribal representatives for the two tribes referenced above for this waiver (with a summary, plus the draft waiver application and the public notice attached).
-The tribal representatives did not have any comments.
+On May 25, 2021, DSS sent notification to tribal representatives for the two tribes referenced above for this waiver (with a summary, plus the draft waiver application and the public notice attached).
+This waiver application will be updated to reflect whether the tribal representatives have any comments.

 Program Description: